 - If you wish to extend your stay at your own expense at the end of the program, you must indicate your flight return date at the time of travel payment.
 Return flights to Canada are the most difficult to nail down, since many international students return to Canada in July and August and seats are limited.

 - You are responsible for any extra fee involved in extending your ticket, which the travel agent will indicate to you before booking.
-The program officially ends July 21st, 2018.
+The program officially ends on July 20 and July 28, 2018, respectively for different groups.

 - If family members or friends are joining you, they may do so at the conclusion of the program.
 Persons outside of our group are not allowed on site during the program.

 - All participants are expected to travel with and arrive with the group.

 - The teaching arrangements, hotels and food are organized by the Chinese education officials.
 The schools and the ages and grades of the students who participate are sometimes subject to change depending on local circumstances, so exact information regarding age and grade is sometimes unavailable until close to departure.
 This is a summer program for them and they recruit and organize in June.
 However, our experience in China has always included students who have just finished K, 1, 2, or 3 (PJ ages 7 – 10).

 - Our hosts are not expected to accommodate for special diets.
 There is no knowledge of or accommodation for peanut allergies in China, for example.